 As a subject state, the government of Judea at the time had no legal authority to execute a death sentence.

 Previously, when they did have that authority, the Sanhedrin had four forms of it.
 The four forms of the death penalty in Judea were hanging, burning, and decapitation – but not crucifixion.

-Pilate had the legal authority to execute the Sanhedrin’s death sentence alone (to review the first trial).
-But he chose to conduct another Trial, on a different criminal accusation, instead.
+So Governor Pilate alone had the legal authority to execute the Sanhedrin’s death sentence (to review the first trial).
+But instead, he chose to conduct another Trial, on a different criminal accusation.

-The Romans already had a King of the Jews – theirs.
+After all, the Romans already had a King of the Jews – theirs.
 Any challenge to the authority of the Jewish government in Judea was a challenge to Roman authority.
-After all, the Jewish King was subject to Rome.
+Because Rome’s Jewish King of Judea was subject to Rome and her authority.